 The Bottom Line

-Whether to hire someone to install your retaining wall or do it yourself is a matter of personal preference.
+Whether to hire someone to install your retaining wall or do it yourself is a personal preference.
 If putting it up would be a chore and you can afford to hire someone, the answer is clear-cut.
-For most people, weighing the pros and cons will be required in order to determine whether you plan to forge ahead with a DIY project or pick up the phone and call a professional.
+For most people, weighing the pros and cons will be required to determine whether you plan to forge ahead with a DIY project or pick up the phone and call a professional.